Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/execute-booking-mutatuion.md

         </div>
       </div>
     </>
-  );
+  )
-};
+}

-export default ConfirmationTab;
+export default ConfirmationTab
 ```

-🍷  All we have done here is refence the booking data in the right parts to show the user,
+🍷 All we have done here is refence the booking data in the right parts to show the user.